-This website is your official source for facts about Sweden.
-It is publicly funded, with four organisations behind it: the Swedish Institute, Business Sweden, VisitSweden and the Swedish Government Offices, including the Ministry for Foreign Affairs, the Ministry of Culture and the Ministry of Enterprise, Energy and Communications.
+This website is an official source for facts about Sweden.
+It is publicly funded, with four organisations behind it: the Swedish Institute (SI), Business Sweden, VisitSweden and the Swedish Government Offices, including the Ministry for Foreign Affairs, the Ministry of Culture and the Ministry of Enterprise, Energy and Communications.

 Andrés Alvarez, webmaster